PHP-2560/pre-class-work-2018-FD3355/Week 02/pre-class-02.md

 ####plot graph
     plot(ratevector,sdvector)

-Following the same logic as a the numbers tend to be smaller at an expodential rate, so the aren't as far apart from eachother.
-This leads to a similar relationshipas seen in a.
+Following the same logic as a the numbers tend to be smaller at an exponential rate, so the aren't as far apart from each other.
+This leads to a similar relationship seen in a.

   c.
 The means versus the standard deviations.

 ####Means vs Standard Deviations
     plot(meanvector,sdvector)

-The means and standard deviations are almost the same for each \(\lambda\), so we see a essentially linear relationshiop reflecting this.
+The means and standard deviations are almost the same for each \(\lambda\), so we see a essentially linear relationship reflecting this.

 For each plot, explain in words what's going on.